-1) Maintain continuous communication
+Maintain continuous communication

 Communication needs to be easy.
 We had one official channel for customer contact and one private channel, where we talked about current issues related to the project.
 In the beginning, we used Google Hangouts, but we later moved to dedicated Slack channels.
-In urgent situations we used the good old phone, but there were very few phone calls that really needed to be made.
+In urgent situations, we used the good old phone, but there were very few phone calls that really needed to be made.

-2) Make sure you have really good documentation on APIs
+Make sure you have really good documentation on APIs

+It is also important to get high-quality documentation from the client before the start of the project.
 Sometimes, the documentation delivered by the client is so unclear that you need to recreate it and discuss it on a regular basis.
-With remote teams — or/and with an overseas client — such things should be fixed much earlier.
-It should also be understandable for each team member (and for the client too, obviously).
+With remote teams — or with an overseas client — such things should be fixed much earlier.
+It should also be understandable for each team member and for the client as well.

-3) Feedback is everything
+Feedback is everything

 So, we immediately pointed out the things we thought were wrong, though all criticism was presented in a nice tone.
 We had several things to correct during our work:

-- accessibility problems with the test server
+- Accessibility problems with the test server

 We used positive feedback as well, as I believe nothing motivates better than feeling appreciated.
 Thanks to the feedback, our remote software programmers had a strong sense of duty and coped well with providing functionality for a demo.
 I tried not to control them too much.
 The remote morning ‘standup’ is generally just enough, as long as everything is on time.
 And it was — we were very motivated, which, I suppose, is the key to success for a remote software project.

-4) Use retrospections and solve problems immediately
+Use retrospectives and solve problems immediately

-problem: the guys do not want to visit the company except for the demo once a week, because they live quite far away and prefer to work from home
+Problem: the guys do not want to visit the company except for the demo once a week, because they live quite far away and prefer to work from home

-action: as long as everything is going well and we’re sticking to the schedule, then why not?
+Action: as long as everything is going well and we’re sticking to the schedule, then why not?
 We want our developers to be happy and code in the most comfortable conditions for them.

-problem: API methods have to be created during the sprint before their implementation by mobile devs.
+Problem: API methods have to be created during the sprint before their implementation by mobile devs.
 It’s not something that can (and should) be done simultaneously.

-action: Mobile devs worked on mocks and later integrated everything with the ‘real’ API
+Action: Mobile devs worked on mocks and later integrated everything with the ‘real’ API

-problem: having too many communication channels hampers communication instead of improving it
+Problem: having too many communication channels hampers communication instead of improving it

-action: our communication moved from Hangouts to Google Sheets, and in the next phase of the project – to Slack.
+Action: our communication moved from Hangouts to Google Sheets, and in the next phase of the project, to Slack.

-5) To sum up — what should you do with a remote software team?
+To sum up — what should you do with a remote software team?

 If you want to work with remote or mixed teams, there are certain rules that should be obeyed.

-- as the head of the team, react quickly.
-It’s your duty to remove all obstacles for your developers,
+- As the head of the team, react quickly.
+It’s your duty to remove all obstacles for your developers

 - the most important meeting should be always summarized with an e-mail.
 Always write down notes from the meeting, then email them (along with the action points) to the participants.
-Make sure you use a concise and simple language — one that leaves no room for (mis)interpretation.
+Make sure you use a concise and simple language — one that leaves no room for interpretation.